 The collaborative family law process is a contemporary and extremely effective method of dealing with a whole array of family difficulties.

-Rather than Solicitors conducting negotiations by letter and telephone in what can feel be a confrontational way, the collaborative law process involves face to face meetings between you, your partner and your Solicitors.
+Rather than Solicitors conducting negotiations by letter and telephone, the collaborative law process involves face to face meetings between you, the other party and your respective Solicitors.